 We do not have any internal management capacity or employees.
 We depend on the diligence, skill and network of business contacts of the senior investment professionals of GC Advisors to achieve our investment objective.
 GC Advisors is an affiliate of Golub Capital LLC and depends upon access to the investment professionals and other resources of Golub Capital LLC and its affiliates to fulfill its obligations to us under the Investment Advisory Agreement.
 GC Advisors also depends upon Golub Capital LLC to obtain access to deal flow generated by the professionals of Golub Capital LLC and its affiliates.
 Under the Staffing Agreement, Golub Capital LLC provides GC Advisors with the resources necessary to fulfill these obligations.
-The Staffing Agreement provides that Golub Capital LLC for purposes of evaluating, negotiating, structuring, closing and monitoring our investments.
+The Staffing Agreement provides that Golub Capital LLC will make available to GC Advisors experienced investment professionals and access to the senior investment personnel of Golub Capital LLC for purposes of evaluating, negotiating, structuring, closing and monitoring our investments.
+The Staffing Agreement also includes a commitment that the members of GC Advisors' investment committee serve in such capacity.
 The Staffing Agreement remains in effect until terminated and could be terminated by either party without penalty upon 60 days' written notice to the other party.
 Services under the Staffing Agreement are provided to GC Advisors on a direct cost reimbursement basis, and such fees are not our obligation.